📄️ Contents

 📄️ Exporting and Documenting Events

-Events appearing in the events table for both generator and Timeline studies can be exported to CSV file or copied and pasted in various formats.
+Events appearing in the events data grid for both generator and Timeline studies can be exported to CSV file or copied and pasted in various formats.

 📄️ Event Filter Basics